benzuzu/hci-group-26/README.md

 Most of the components that actually implement the game are defined in `sketch.js`.
 At a high level, the components defined therein open a websocket to one of the HCI displays, process body tracking data from the Kinect sensor to obtain a command, send that command to the game, and update the game objects screen displays.

+## Collaboration Record

+Esmie Hurd (esh53)

+Met up to begin making changes to initial prototype, created README document to include information about the game in general, the problem space our group means to address, and the tasks we have implemented as a solution

+Ben Xu (bwx2)

+Met up to begin making changes to initial prototype, worked to expand game to faciliate multiple levels, improved game performance and transitions between webpages

+Claire Qu (cxq2)

+Felix Qin (cq63)

 ## Publishing Your Own Changes to This Project